Your first codemod

 Modify & Insert

-Now let's say that we want to pull in a new import from 'my-module' called baz.
-Luckily you've already written a majority of the code above.
+Now, let's say we want to pull in a new import from 'my-module' called baz.
+Luckily, you've already written most of the code above.
 All we'll need to do now is "insert" an new ImportSpecifier into the ImportDeclaration node that we've just retrieved.

-Now inserting can look a little awkward at first, because what we're really doing is building a new node based on what we've found and replacing it with a modified version of itself.
+Inserting can look a little awkward at first because we're really building a new node based on what we've found and replacing it with a modified version of itself.

 export default function transform(file, { jscodeshift: j }, options) {